 Nimbus Cloak might be the best rune in the game right now.
 Extra movement speed after using a summoner spell is the best time to have it - and with Unsealed Spellbook, Twisted Fate uses summoner spells literally all the time.

 Flash is an absolute must on Twisted Fate.
 With very low mobility, it helps him get out of a tight spot and pull off awesome engages to teamfights.

-Ignite is my personal favorite secondary summoner for Twisted Fate.
-It helps secure kills, reduces Heal and the support's ability heals by half when roaming bot, and is up literally twice as often as Teleport is.
+Ignite is a more aggressive option for Twisted Fate.
+It helps secure kills, reduces Heal and the support's ability heals by half when roaming bot, and is up much more often than Teleport is.
 The only downside is that enemy mids often take Cleanse for Twisted Fate'sGold Card, which also removes Ignite.
 Make sure not to stun and use Ignite at the same time in these cases.

 Rod of Ages is one of the most gold efficient items in the game.
 Because of its stacking passive, getting this as early as possible is a huge priority.
 Once Twisted Fate has this item fully stacked, he becomes significantly tankier.